Fickle Creek Farm

 **Lead Vegetable Grower / Backup Livestock Worker**

 1 to 2 year commitment.
-Position requires 2+ years experience growing. $900 per month minimum with a $100 per month completion bonus.
-Potential increases to $11 / hour compensation based on experience and performance.
+Position requires 2+ years experience growing. $$13 per hour minimum; Increases to $16.60 per hour after 720 hours.
+Compensation based on experience and performance.

 Responsibilities include providing primary support to farm foreman and day to day task related to vegetable production including greenhouse management, transplant production, soil fertility management, weeding management, harvest and post harvest management.
 This position will include managing interns and sometimes wwoofers in daily vegetable tasks.
 Benefits include on-farm housing, a share of farm vegetables and eggs, a $60 a month meat stipend, and one-on-one learning opportunities.

 Educational Opportunities: Financial support available for for attending workshops and conferences.

 Skills Desired: Experience with livestock, poultry, and vegetable production, as well as basic mechanical and construction skills desired.
 Strong work ethic required.
 We seek individuals who are hard-working, motivated, and dedicated to sustainable farming.
 Productivity, alertness, speed, and problem-solving skills are important for the work required.

 Meals: Periodic Post Saturday market pizza.
 Shared meals possible among apprentices.
 Meat stipend!
 Farm produce!